dotnet/docs-maui/docs/whats-new/dotnet-8.md

 - On iOS, `MauiUIApplicationDelegate` gains a `PerformFetch` method that can be overridden or consumed via the `iOSLifecycle.PerformFetch` delegate.
 For more information, see [iOS platform lifecycle events](~/fundamentals/app-lifecycle.md#ios).
 - The <xref:Microsoft.Maui.Controls.TapGestureRecognizer> class gains the ability to handle secondary taps on Android.
 For more information, see [Recognize a tap gesture](~/fundamentals/gestures/tap.md).
 - The <xref:Microsoft.Maui.Controls.PointerEventArgs> object that accompanies the pointer events raised by the <xref:Microsoft.Maui.Controls.PointerGestureRecognizer> class gains a `PlatformArgs` property of type `PlatformPointerEventArgs`.
 This property provides access to the platform-specific arguments for a pointer gesture event.
 For more information, see [Recognize a pointer gesture](~/fundamentals/gestures/pointer.md).
+- The <xref:Microsoft.Maui.Controls.DragStartingEventArgs>, <xref:Microsoft.Maui.Controls.DragEventArgs>, <xref:Microsoft.Maui.Controls.DropEventArgs>, and <xref:Microsoft.Maui.Controls.DropCompletedEventArgs> objects that accompany drag and drop gesture events each gain a `PlatformArgs` property.
+This property provides access to the platform-specific arguments for a drag or drop event.
+For more information, see [Recognize a drag and drop gesture](~/fundamentals/gestures/drag-and-drop.md).

 The following types or members have been deprecated: